Rapptz/discord.py/docs/topics/wait_for.rst

     msg = await client.wait_for('message', check=check)
     await msg.reply('hello!')

-In this example, the wait_for will only terminate after the check returns ``True``, in this case after the message author is equal to the original author.
+In this example, the wait_for will only terminate when the check returns ``True``, in this case when the message author is equal to the original author.
-The check takes the arguments the event would take, in this cause just ``m``, a message.
+The check function takes the same arguments the event would take, in this case just ``m``, a message.

 Sometimes, we only want to wait for a specific amount of time, before timing out the wait_for and allowing the code to continue.